anodynos/uRequire/readme.md

 ### Mappings

-* You can map webRoot `/` to a directory of your nodejs environment (--webRootMap option).
+* You can map webRootMap `/` to a directory of your nodejs environment (--webRootMap option).
 The directory can be relative to bundle (paths starting with a `.`) or an absolute file system path (eg `/dev/jslibs`).
 Just make sure your Web Server has the right content mapped to `/` and you're set!

 * You can use the requirejs config `baseUrl` and `paths` on nodejs (only those for now) - just place a file named `requirejs.config.json` in your bundle root directory, with content like {"paths": {"myLib" : "../../myLib"}}.
 Very usefull for 'importing' bundles, eg running specs against 'myLib' bundle using mocha, jasmine-node etc. Again, use the same config items on RequireJS/Web for transparent cross platform module usage.